vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### How do I upgrade to a newer version of vTPM when I upgrade vSphere?

 The vTPM is a TPM 2.0 compatible component.
-If there are virtual hardware changes they will be part of the virtual machine hardware compatibility upgrade process.
+If there are virtual hardware changes they will be part of the virtual machine hardware compatibility upgrade process, and data inside the vTPMwill be preserved.

 ### When I create a new VM, should I check the "Encrypt this virtual machine" option?

-No – selecting this option will encrypt the whole VM.
+No. Selecting this option will encrypt the whole VM.
 To add a vTPM, simply add the "Trusted Platform Module" virtual device to the VM. vSphere will take care of the rest.

-### When I create a new VM and add a vTPM it gives me an error.
+### When I create a new VM and add a vTPM in the New Virtual Machine wizard it gives me an error.
 What should I do?

 Some versions of vSphere had an order-of-operations issue with the encryption and configuration.
 Try creating the VM without the vTPM, then, once it is provisioned, add the vTPM.

+We strongly recommend updating to the latest release of your version of vSphere or Cloud Foundation, and/or to a supported version of vSphere or Cloud Foundation if what you are running is no longer supported.

 ### Can I perform vMotion on a VM with a vTPM?